milanbella/pinaple1/README.md

-To run/develop portal locally start all application (each must be starte in separate shell):
+To run/develop portal locally start all application (each app must be run in separate shell, e.g use tmux panes):

 ```
 cd apps/api